 Do I get my deposit back if I have to cancel a class?
 Do students get their money back if the school has to cancel a class?

 What happens if there are problem on the boat that require repair and possibly lost time under sail?

-50% payment is due when students sign up for classes.
+50% payment is due when students sign up for ASA101, ASA103, ASA104, and ASA106 classes.
 The remainder is due within 60 days of the class start date.
-If a student cancels a class (not including ocean passage making classes), then we will refund half of their payment minus the cost of the course materials if they cancel 60 days or more prior to the class start date.
-No refund will be given if a student cancels with less than 60 days notice.
+If a student has paid the 50% deposit and cancels a class no refund will be given.
+Deposit payments are final since once we accept your deposit we hold space for you and cannot sell that space to others.
+Sometimes students pay in full for classes when they sign up.
+If they cancel 60 days or more from the class start date then we will refund half of their payment minus the cost of the course materials.
+No refund will be given if a student cancels a class less than 60 days from the class start date.
 Course materials cannot be returned for refund even if in new condition.

 No refunds are given for ASA105 or 107 home studies.

-Cruising is sailing the boat while you go about fixing it.
-Although we spend a large amount in preventive maintenance on our sailboat, sailboats are very complex systems and problems occur of one type or another in nearly every class.
+Although we spend a large amount in preventive maintenance on our sailboat, sailboats are very complex systems and problems can occur of one type or another.
 Learning to deal with issues on the boat is normal and part of sailing.
 Our experience has been that so long as the class goes forward students welcome the challenges provided by problems on the boat.
-For example if the dinghy starts leaking, the captain and crew may need to stop and fix it using the dinghy repair kit on board our vessel.
+For example if the dinghy starts leaking, the captain and students may need to stop and fix it using the dinghy repair kit on board our vessel.
 The class would then continue on as normal after the repair is completed successfully.
 Other examples could be given but in general as long as the class goes forward and we have time to complete all the skills required in the ASA standard no refund would be given.

 Is smoking or chewing of tobacco allowed on our yacht?